Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of UHECR-neutrino emitting populations of TDEs

-Considering the large number of fitting variables and the limited amount of data, we have to consider different scenarios, which are compared to each other.
-In particular, we examine the following scenarios: \begin{enumerate} \item \textbf{Mono Scenario} (Dominance of a single TDE group).
+\begin{enumerate} \item \textbf{Mono Scenario} (Dominance of a single TDE group).
 In this scenario, we assume that one of the TDE groups is dominant while the other group is suppressed.
-For example, the aalc-group dominates when \pp{$\rho_{\mathrm{fdr}} \approx 0$}.
+For example, the aalc-group dominates when $\rho_{\mathrm{fdr}} \approx 0$.
 This approach helps us ensure that we don't overfit the data with a more complex model and allows us to test the scenario where a predominantly single group can explain the observed UHECR data. \item \textbf{Democratic Scenario} (Same parameters for all TDE groups).
 Here, all the fitting parameters are considered the same for the entire \td\ population.
-That represents the situation where the \pp{local rates of the groups} are democratic (same \pp{$\rho_{\mathrm{aalc}} = \rho_{\mathrm{fdr}} = 1/2$)}, all the disrupted stars belong to the same class (e.g., main sequence stars), and the UHECR production mechanisms are as similar across the population as the current data allow.
+That represents the situation where the local rates of the groups are democratic (same $\rho_{\mathrm{aalc}} = \rho_{\mathrm{fdr}} = \rho_0/2$), all the disrupted stars belong to the same class (e.g., main sequence stars), and the UHECR production mechanisms are as similar across the population as the current data allow.
 In this scenario, the production region for the aalc- and fdr-groups overlaps only within a small region around $2.32 \times 10^{17}$ cm, based on constraints from neutrino data for AT2019aalc and AT2019fdr. \item \textbf{Diverse Scenario} (Different parameters for all TDE groups).
 Here, we describe a more realistic situation where the TDE population has substantial diversity.
 We consider scenarios where the aalc- and -fdr groups have different fitting parameters.
-This allows for variations in physical conditions and disruption rates across different types of TDEs. \end{enumerate} \pp{For each scenario, we consider two options for the composition of the injected CR, as discussed in Sec. \ref{sub:composition}.
-The first option follows the maximum abundance of a star from the selected statistics (``Star Mass Abundance'').
-The second option treats the composition of the injected CR as fitted parameters (``Fitted Composition Case''). }
+This allows for variations in physical conditions and disruption rates across different types of TDEs.